-In line with the strategic objectives set by the Board, the Investment Manager has continued to focus the Company's activities on renewable energy investments generating stable long-term income with the objective of providing predictable dividends to shareholders.
+In line with the strategic objectives set by the Board, the Investment Manager has continued to focus the Company's activities on renewable energy investments generating stable longterm income with the aim of providing predictable dividends to shareholders.

-The three share funds of the Company are now fully invested in companies that own operating wind and hydro projects and biomass.
+The three share funds of the Company are now fully invested in companies that own operating wind, hydroelectric and landfill gas projects.
 All development investments have either been completed, sold or written off.
-During the year, the Company's investments in Blawearie Wind Limited, BEL Holdco Limited and BEL Acquisition Limited, which in aggregate were immaterial, were written down to nil or nominal values.

-As previously reported, under the current VCT regulations, new investments in renewable energy companies that benefit from Renewable Obligation Certificates or Feed-in Tariffs are excluded as qualifying investments for VCTs.
-As announced in the 2015 Autumn Statement, with effect for investments made from 6 April 2016, all remaining energy generation activities (including the export of electricity and the production of gas or other fuel) will not be regarded as a qualifying trade.
-The Government intends to introduce new legislation, which is expected to be effective from 6 April 2016, which will restrict VCTs to making only qualifying investments and certain limited investments for liquidity purposes; all other non-qualifying investments will be prohibited.
+Under the current VCT regulations, new investments in renewable energy companies that benefit from Renewable Obligation Certificates or Feed-in Tariffs are excluded as qualifying investments for VCTs.
+With effect from 6 April 2016, all new investments in energy generation activities (including the export of electricity and the production of gas or other fuel) are not regarded as a qualifying trade for liquidity purposes; all other non-qualifying investments will be prohibited.
 This further restricts the Company in its ability to make investments which are non-qualifying for VCT purposes.